 - Project supplies

 Please note that only economy standard travel and accommodation will be funded.
 Funds are not intended for capital investments such as the purchase of teleconferencing equipment.
-Students who benefit from this funding will be expected to provide a short report, story, or video describing their experience working with a remote community partner.
+Students who benefit from this funding will be expected to provide a short report, story, or video describing their experience working with a rural community partner.

 Please consider the following criteria when completing your application: